Picture of workers in a factory

 What's the issue?
 Over time this substance can alter men's eyesight and fertility.
 In factories, compulsory protective eyewear was not always being used by workers.
 So the gluehad to be improved or withdrawn.
 The teams in charge of the process, after the approval of toxicologists, suggested a new glue reference to manufacturers.
 They are free to choose between it or select another product so long as it is guaranteed to be free of carcinogenic, mutagenic or reprotoxic substances (CMR).

-Ban Phthalates Use in our Products
+Ban Phthalates use in our products

 Phthalates encompass many esters of phthalic acid.
 Phthalates are incorporated into plastics to improve durability, flexibility, and transparency.
 Phthalates are typically mixed into polymers as an external plasticizer with no chemical bonding.
 As a result, phthalates may migrate out of the material, resulting in exposure to people or the environment.